theoneandonly-amiko/Arch-Novaland/README.md

 💻 Code & Scripts

-- The configuration files, scripts (install.sh, weather.py), and CSS styling are released under the MIT License.
+- The configuration files, scripts (install.sh, weather.py), and CSS styling are released under the [**MIT License**](https://github.com/theoneandonly-amiko/Arch-Novaland/blob/main/LICENSE).
 You are free to use, modify, and distribute them.

 🎨 Artwork & Assets

-- The Mascot Character (Neonova Solara), Wallpapers, and associated artistic assets are the intellectual property of Norielle (02 Nori) and Neonova Solara.
+- The Mascot Character (Neonova Solara), Wallpapers, and associated artistic assets are the intellectual property of Norielle (02 Nori).

 - These assets are provided for personal use only within this configuration.